 The National Parks of Calabria

-If people know anything about Calabria, and most foreigners outside Europe know very little about the region, they either associate the region with the mafia or they know it as a summer destination (it has some of Italy‘s best beaches).
-Few foreign travellers would think of heading to southern Italy for hiking, bird-watching, rock-climbing or rafting.
+If people know anything about Calabria, and most foreigners outside Europe know very little about the region, they either associate it with the mafia or they know it as a summer destination (Calabria has some of Italy’s best beaches).
+Few foreign travellers would think of heading to Calabria for hiking, bird-watching, rock-climbing or rafting.

-Yet the National Parks of Calabria are some of the most gobsmackingly gorgeous in Europe, with majestic mountains crowned by craggy peaks, dramatic waterfalls spilling into stone canyons, and serene lakes skirted by slender sandy beaches.
+Yet the national parks of Calabria are some of the most gobsmackingly gorgeous national parks in Europe, with majestic mountains crowned by craggy peaks, dramatic waterfalls spilling into stone canyons, and serene lakes skirted by slender sandy beaches.

-Some 90% of the region is mountainous, teeming with wildlife and birds, and blanketed in wildflowers, making the national parks of Calabria brilliant for walking, hiking, and mountain-biking.
+Some 90% of Calabria is mountainous, teeming with wildlife and birds, and blanketed in wildflowers in spring, making the national parks of Calabria brilliant for walking, hiking, and mountain-biking.

 So what are we referring to when we talk about the national parks of Calabria?
 Well, there’s Pollino National Park (Parco Nazionale del Pollino in Italian) in the north, Sila National Park (Parco Nazionale della Sila) in the centre, and Aspromonte National Park (Il Parco Nazionale dell’Aspromonte) in the south.

-(The Aspromonte was infamous as the stronghold of Calabria’s mafia, the ‘Ndrangheta.
+Note that the Aspromonte has long been infamous as the stronghold of Calabria’s mafia, the ‘Ndrangheta.
 Its isolation made it the perfect spot for stashing contraband and kidnapping victims in the 1980s.
 Advice from our friend in Reggio di Calabria when we first drove through here was “It’s perfectly safe now.
-If you see anything strange, just look the other way!”).
+If you see anything strange, just look the other way!”

 Each of the national parks of Calabria is wonderful to explore, whether it’s from behind the wheel of a car, by foot on an organised hike, on the back of a horse, or on a mountain-biking excursion.
 These natural playgrounds offer everything from trekking and fishing to canoeing and snowboarding.

-In Pollino National Park, Italy’s largest protected area, you can admire the rare Bosnian Pine, one of the last places it grows in Italy, and with binoculars in hand, do your best to spot the park’s wonderful wildlife, including birdlife such as the Black Woodpecker, Peregrine Falcon, and Egyptian Vulture, and fauna ranging from the Italian Wolf to the European Otter.
+Pollino National Park is one of the most rewarding national parks of Calabria to visit, and Italy’s largest protected area.
+You can gaze in awe at the rare Bosnian Pine, one of the last places it grows in Italy.
+With binoculars in hand, you can do your best to spot the park’s wonderful wildlife, including birdlife such as the Black Woodpecker, Peregrine Falcon, and Egyptian Vulture, and fauna ranging from the Italian Wolf to the European Otter.

-In the Sila National Park, there are compelling walks through the idyllic countryside where you’ll find ancient sky-scraping trees with colossal girths to hug, and serene lakes where you can row a boat or cast a rod.
+In Sila National Park, another one of the finest national parks of Calabria, there are compelling walks through the idyllic countryside where you’ll find ancient sky-scraping trees with colossal girths to hug, and serene lakes where you can row a boat or cast a rod.
+The first time we drove through the Sila our jaws dropped at the beauty of this place.

-In Aspromonte National Park, you can exert a bit more energy on a one-day hike or seven-day trek which you will take you to cascading waterfalls shaded by prehistoric ferns, or to enjoy splendid views all the way to Etna in Sicily.
+In Aspromonte National Park, easily another one of the most rewarding national parks of Calabria, you can exert a bit more energy on a one-day hike or seven-day trek which you will take you to cascading waterfalls shaded by prehistoric ferns, or to enjoy splendid views all the way to Etna in Sicily.

-If you’re not keen on things like trekking or canyoning, the national parks of Calabria are also easily explored on road trips, punctuated with forest walks, a bit of foraging, and lakeside picnics.
+If you’re not keen on hiking and trekking, the national parks of Calabria are also easily explored on road trips, punctuated with forest walks, a bit of foraging, and lakeside picnics.

 Some of the most pleasurable ways to experience the national parks of Calabria for me are simple things, such as traipsing through the canopied forests, across earth covered with fragrant pine needles and speckled with dappled light, or rambling over the rolling hills with their gentle grassy slopes.